neuromorphicsystems/lzip/README.md

 lzip.compress_to_file('/path/to/output.lz', b'data to compress')
 ```

-Compress multiple chunks and write the result to a single file (useful when streaming data):
+Compress multiple chunks and write the result to a single file (useful to avoid large in-memory buffers):
 ```py
 import lzip